RSS

 FireEye CEO Kevin Mandia said that one of the reasons for the decline in revenue was the lack of enough sales specialists in key positions in Europe and other divisions.
 By the beginning of 2017, the shortage of personnel was eliminated.

-Most of the turnover of FireEye is generated by the United States - 69% in 2016.
-EMEA (Europe, Middle East, Africa) brought 14% of revenues, Asia-Pacific - 13%.
+Most of FireEye's turnover is generated by the United States - 69% in 2016.
+EMEA (Europe, Middle East, Africa) generated 14% of revenues, Asia-Pacific - 13%.

 In 2016, the volume of FireEye orders, which determines future revenues, amounted to $819.5 million, an increase of 3% compared to 2015.
-In January-March 2017, the company expects orders at the level of $130-150 million, which is less than the average forecast of analysts ($186.3 million) who took part in a survey of the research firm FactSet StreetAccount.
+In January-March 2017, the company expects orders at the level of $130-150 million, which is less than the average forecast of analysts ($186.3 million) who took part in a survey by research firm FactSet StreetAccount.

-Positioning Products as Universal Security
+Positioning Products as Universal Defenses

 • Malware Analysis System is designed for in-depth expert launch and analysis of cyber threats through the use of customizable test environments;